chadblack/2019ELA/assignments/assignments.md

 ## exam 2 (20%)
 Exam on the second half of the semester.
+This exam is scheduled by the university for **Tuesday, December 10 at 2:45-4:45pm**.